hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 Reconstructed PIE form: ***ph₂tḗr**

 The comparative method relies on the principle that sound changes are regular and systematic.
-This allows linguists to posit "sound laws" that explain the development of sounds in different linguistic environments.
+This allows linguists to posit “sound laws” that explain the development of sounds in different linguistic environments.

 ## Ablaut

 Ablaut refers to systematic alternations in root vowels in PIE and its descendants.
 The main grades are:

-- e-grade: *bʰer- "carry"
+- e-grade: *bʰer- “carry”
 - o-grade: *bʰor-
 - zero-grade: *bʰr̥-
 - lengthened e-grade: *bʰēr-
 - lengthened o-grade: *bʰōr-

 Example in Greek:
-- Present: **pʰérō** "I carry" (e-grade)
+- Present: **pʰérō** “I carry” (e-grade)
-- Aorist: **é-pʰor-on** "I carried" (o-grade)
+- Aorist: **é-pʰor-on** “I carried” (o-grade)
-- Verbal noun: **pʰór-os** "tribute" (o-grade)
+- Verbal noun: **pʰór-os** “tribute” (o-grade)
-- Adjective: **pʰor-tós** "carried" (zero-grade)
+- Adjective: **pʰor-tós** “carried” (zero-grade)

 Ablaut played a crucial role in PIE morphology, marking different grammatical categories and derivational processes.
 In many daughter languages, original ablaut alternations have been obscured by sound changes or analogical leveling, but traces remain in irregular verbs and derivational patterns.